What is a Flat Character? (And How to Fix One)

 Note: Ginny does undergo a personality change mid-way through the series!
 Originally a shy girl in the first five books, she's suddenly a strong-willed and outspoken teenager in the sixth book.
 However, this character growth is “told” to us, not “shown” (and it doesn't make Ginny any more complex).
 Her change in character is for plot convenience more than anything else.

-Role in the story: To act as the guide as the Fellowship travels across Middle-Earth to defeat Sauron.
+Purpose in the story: To guide the Fellowship's travels across Middle-Earth to defeat Sauron.
 In the context of the Hero’s Journey, he also is the personal mentor for Frodo.

-Role in the story: To be the perfect heroine in a timeless story about good triumphing over evil and people getting their karmic due.
+Purpose in the story: To be the perfect heroine in a timeless story about good triumphing over evil and people getting their karmic due.

-Role in the story: To be the damsel in distress who Peter rescues time and again from the Green Goblin’s clutches.
+Purpose in the story: To be the damsel in distress whom Peter rescues time and time again.

-As you can see, a story can need flat characters for a number of reasons.
+As you can see, authors utilize flat characters in a number of ways.
 Writers generally bring them out when:

-- The story in question is plot-driven.
-Genres such as detective novels and thrillers will feature more one-dimensional protagonists for this reason (i.e. Arthur Conan Doyle’s Sherlock Holmes and Da Vinci Code’s Robert Langdon.)
+- The story in question is extremely plot-driven.
+Genres such as detective novels and thrillers will feature more two-dimensional protagonists for this reason (i.e. Arthur Conan Doyle’s Sherlock Holmes and The Da Vinci Code’s Robert Langdon.)

 - Minor characters are needed.
 These characters don’t need depth, as they exist in order to further a three-dimensional protagonist along on their journey.

 Do you have any favorite flat characters?
-How much fun do you have writing your own one-dimensional characters?
-Let us know your thoughts in the comments below.
+Have you included any two-dimensional characters in your own work?
+Let us know in the comments below.